 Suicide Accounts for 2% of deaths in people with HIV/AIDS

-There is a lot of stigma surrounding HIV and these findings prompted her to say that this needs to change and improvements need to be made in terms of testing, in addition to support for those who live with the condition.
+There is lots of stigma surrounding HIV and these findings prompted her to say that this needs to change and improvements need to be made in terms of testing, in addition to support for those who live with the condition.
 This will hopefully help the suicide rates in coming years by helping sufferers get the support they need.

 Many previous studies have also reflected these shocking suicide rates for those with HIV and also a higher chance of anxiety, depression and similar disorders are more likely.